 Ensuring Safety: Follow safety protocols and wear appropriate personal protective equipment (PPE) to maintain a safe working environment.
 Be aware of potential hazards and take steps to prevent accidents.

-PROS AND CONS OF HEAVY EQUIPMENT OPERATING
+PROS AND CONS OF WELDING

 PROS